hmztgr/salama-maintenance-system/.same/project documents/pending-issues-tracker.md

 - Added getWeekStartDateByNumber and getWeekEndDateByNumber functions
 - Status changed to 🟡 FIXED - AWAITING CONFIRMATION
 - Should now correctly show July 27th as Sunday and proper week 30 dates

+### **2025-01-24 - Issue #9 In Progress (Second Fix)**
+- User reported dates still incorrect and "endless loop" in console logs
+- Root cause: Week calculation inconsistency between functions
+- Fixed getWeekStartDate() and getWeekEndDate() to use ISO 8601 standard (Monday as first day)
+- Fixed console logging in ExportTemplate to prevent circular references
+- Made all week calculation functions consistent with ISO 8601 standard
+- Status changed to 🟡 IN PROGRESS - FIXING WEEK CALCULATION INCONSISTENCY

 ---